lbrandtl/pui-homework-brandtyrl/final-project/README.md

 ## Updated Designs

-### *Revised Prototype 1*
+### *Revised Prototypes*

 ![Personal Portfolio Revised Prototype 1](images/Revision1.png)
 ![Personal Portfolio Revised Prototype 2](images/Revision2.png)

-4. Based on the user feedback I received, I updated my design to prioritize visual hierarchy and create a more professional look overall.
+Based on the user feedback I received, I updated my design to prioritize visual hierarchy and create a more professional look overall.
 As a result, I actually prefer the new aesthetic to the previous version; it feels a lot more clean and deliberate for me.

 ## Feedback Summary